 Bikeway Design

-• West Parkdale Cycling Connections uses a Neighbourhood Greenway design approach.
+West Parkdale Cycling Connections uses the City’s Neighbourhood Greenways design approach.
 Neighbourhood Greenways are routes where vulnerable road users (pedestrians and people cycling) are given priority through design changes that result in lower motor vehicle volumes and speeds.
-One way to achieve lower motor vehicle volumes is to use one-way streets to interrupt convenient cut-through routes and encourage non-local trips to remain on major corridors instead.
+One way to achieve lower motor vehicle volumes is to use one-way streets to interrupt convenient cut-through routes and encourage non-local driving trips to remain on major corridors.

-• For an All Ages and Abilities shared bikeway, the City’s target maximum motor vehicle volume is 50 per hour, with an upper limit of 75 per hour.
+For an All Ages and Abilities shared bikeway (in which people cycling share road space with people driving), the City’s target maximum motor vehicle volume is 50 per hour, with an upper limit of 75 per hour.
 The City’s traffic counts found that these thresholds were exceeded along the route both before and during the King-Queen-Queensway-Roncesvalles (KQQR) construction.
-Therefore, a major focus of the project is to reduce motor vehicle volumes along the bikeway route.
+Therefore, a major focus of the project was to reduce motor vehicle volumes along the bikeway.
+This was achieved by implementing one-way street direction changes to interrupt common cut-through routes.

 Street Selection